Constitution & Bylaws of the Capital District Democratic Socialists of America

-Section 3 – Meetings.
+Section 4 – Meetings.
 The meetings of the Executive Committee will be held at the call of the Co-Chairs at such intervals as may be determined by a prior Executive Committee Meeting or by consultation with any three members of the Executive Committee.
 All members of the Executive Committee must (ordinarily) be given four days oral or written notice of regular Executive Committee Meetings; a 24-hour notice may be given under special emergency circumstances.
 This notice will be shared with Chapter members, and all Chapter members in good standing may attend Executive Committee meetings as observers; members have the right to address the Committee.
-The Executive Committee may meet via teleconference or electronic meeting.
+The Executive Committee may meet via teleconference or electronic meeting provided that all persons participating in the meeting can hear each other at the same time and each committee member can participate in all matters before the Executive Committee, including, without limitation, the ability to propose, object to, and vote upon a specific action to be taken by the committee.
 Minutes of Executive Committee meetings will be made available to the membership.

 ARTICLE VII.
 Branches.